franmer2/Logistic_Demo_FY24---Generic/docs/Instructions_En.md

 ![Function](pictures/041.png)

-## Servir et présenter
+## Serve and present

-Maintenant nous allons déployer les services pour servir et présenter les informations
+Now we will deploy the services to serve and present the information

 ### Azure Maps

-Azure Maps est une collection de services géospatiaux et de kits de développement logiciel (SDK) qui utilisent des données cartographiques actualisées pour fournir un contexte géographique précis à des applications web et mobiles.
-Azure Maps fournit les services suivants :
+Azure Maps is a collection of geospatial services and SDKs that use up-to-date map data to provide accurate geographic context for web and mobile applications.
+Azure Maps provides the following services:

-- API REST pour assurer le rendu de cartes vectorielles et raster dans plusieurs styles et une imagerie satellitaire.
+- REST API to render vector and raster maps in multiple styles and satellite imagery.
-- Services de créateur pour créer et afficher des cartes basées sur des données de carte d’intérieur privées.
+- Creator services to create and display maps based on private interior map data.
-- Services Search pour localiser les adresses, les lieux et les points d’intérêt dans le monde entier.
+- Search services to locate addresses, places and points of interest worldwide.
-- Diverses options de routage : point à point, multipoint, optimisation multipoint, isochrone, véhicule électrique, véhicule commercial, trafic influencé et routage par matrice.
+- Various routing options: point-to-point, multipoint, multipoint optimization, isochronous, electric vehicle, commercial vehicle, influenced traffic and matrix routing.
-- Vue du flux de trafic et vue des incidents pour les applications qui ont besoin d’informations de trafic en temps réel.
+- Traffic flow view and incident view for applications that need real-time traffic information.
-- Services de fuseau horaire (*Time zone*) et de géolocalisation (*Geolocation*).
+- Time zone (*Time zone*) and geolocation (*Geolocation*) services.
-- Services de *geofencing* et stockage des données cartographiques, avec les informations d’emplacement hébergées dans Azure.
+- *geofencing* services and map data storage, with location information hosted in Azure.
-- Intelligence géographique via l’analytique géospatiale.
+- Geographic intelligence via geospatial analytics.

-La solution Azure Maps présentée ici inclus le clustering et les pop-ups dynamiques.
+The Azure Maps solution shown here includes clustering and dynamic pop-ups.

-#### Déploiement d'Azure Maps
+#### Deploying Azure Maps

-Depuis le portail Azure, créez une nouvelle ressource et cherchez Azure Maps.
-Cliquez sur "*Create*" :
+From the Azure portal, create a new resource and search for Azure Maps.
+Click on "*Create*":

 ![Maps](pictures/042.png)

-Renseignez les informations nécessaires.
-Pour le niveau de prix, choisissez "*Gen2 (Maps and Location Insights)*" :
+Fill in the necessary information.
+For the price tier, choose "*Gen2 (Maps and Location Insights)*":

 ![Maps](pictures/043.png)

-Une fois le service déployé, depuis le portail Azure, cliquez sur votre service Azure Maps, puis cliquez sur "*Authentication*".
-Copiez la clef primaire du service et copiez là dans un fichier.
-On en aura besoin un peu plus tard :
+Once the service is deployed, from the Azure portal, click on your Azure Maps service, and then click "*Authentication*".
+Copy the primary key of the service and copy it to a file.
+We will need it a little later:

 ![Maps](pictures/044.png)

 ### Azure Web App

-Azure App Service est un service HTTP pour l’hébergement d’applications web, d’API REST et de backends mobiles.
-Vous pouvez développer dans votre langage de prédilection, à savoir .NET, .NET Core, Java, Node.js, PHP et Python.
-Les applications s’exécutent et sont mises à l’échelle facilement dans les environnements Windows et Linux.
+Azure App Service is an HTTP service for hosting web apps, REST APIs, and mobile backends.
+You can develop in your preferred language, namely .NET, .NET Core, Java, Node.js, PHP and Python.
+Applications run and scale easily in Windows and Linux environments.

-#### Déploiement Azure Web App
+#### Azure Web App deployment

-Depuis le portail Azure, créez une nouvelle ressource et cherchez pour Azure Web App :
+From the Azure portal, create a new resource and search for Azure Web App:

 ![WebApp](pictures/045.png)

-Renseignez les informations nécessaires.
-Pour les champs suivants, définissez les valeurs comme indiqué ci-dessous :
+Fill in the necessary information.
+For the following fields, set the values as shown below:

-- Publish : "Code"
+- Publish: "Code"
-- Runtime stack : "PHP 8.2"
+- Runtime stack: "PHP 8.2"
-- Pricing plan : "Free"
+- Pricing plan: "Free"

-Cliquez sur "Review + Create" et validez la création du service :
+Click on "Review + Create" and validate the creation of the service:

 ![WebApp](pictures/046.png)

-Une fois le service déployé, allez sur la page "Overview" de votre service Azure Web App et copiez la valeur "*Default Domain*".
-Copiez cette valeur dans un fichier, nous en auront besoin un peu plus tard :
+Once the service is deployed, go to the "Overview" page of your Azure Web App service and copy the "*Default Domain*" value.
+Copy this value to a file, we will need it a little later:

 ![WebApp](pictures/047.png)

-### Déploiement
+### Deployment

-Une fois tous les services Azure déployés, vous devriez avoir les services suivants dans votre groupe de ressources :
+After all Azure services are deployed, you should have the following services in your resource group:

 ![Solution](pictures/048.png)

-#### Définition du CORS de l'Azure Function
+#### Azure Function CORS definition

-Afin de permettre au Service Azure Maps de communiquer avec les fonctions Azure, il reste un dernier paramétrage à faire au niveau de l'Azure "*Function App*".
+In order to allow the Azure Maps Service to communicate with Azure functions, there is one last configuration to be made at the Azure level "*Function App*".

-Au niveau de votre "*Function App*", cliquez sur "*CORS*" ("Cross-Origin Resource Sharing") et rajoutez l'URL de votre application web que vous avez copié précédemment :
+At your "*Function App*", click on "*CORS*" ("Cross-Origin Resource Sharing") and add the URL of your web application that you copied earlier:

 ![Solution](pictures/049.png)

-#### Modification du code de l'application web
+#### Modifying the web application code

-Depuis Visual Studio Code, vérifiez que vous avez bien le complément "*Azure App Service*" :
+From Visual Studio Code, verify that you have the "*Azure App Service*" add-in:

 ![Solution](pictures/050.png)

-Revenez dans la partie "*Explorer*" de Visual Studio Code, dans le dossier "*Web*" cliquez sur le fichier "*Index.html*".
-Remplacez les valeurs suivantes :
+Go back to the "*Explorer*" part of Visual Studio Code, in the "*Web*" folder click the "*Index.html*" file.
+Replace the following values:

-- baseurl (l'url de votre Azure Function App)
+- baseurl (the url of your Azure Function App)
-- subscriptionKey (la clef de votre service Azure Maps)
+- subscriptionKey (the key to your Azure Maps service)

 ![Solution](pictures/051.png)

-Par exemple vous devriez obtenir quelque chose comme ci-dessous après modifications :
+For example you should get something like below after modifications:

 ![Solution](pictures/052.png)

-De plus, changez les références, avec l'url de votre application web, vers les images ou les services, là où c'est approprié, comme illustré ci-dessous :
+In addition, change the references, with the url of your web application, to images or services, where appropriate, as shown below:

-Pour les images :
+For images:

 ![Solution](pictures/053.png)

-Pour les fonctionnalités :
+For features:

 ![Solution](pictures/054.png)

 #### déploiement de l'application web